-- 9. The opponent observes that, from a visual point of view, the trademarks invoked are dominated by the "a2" element, as the "milk" word in the second trademark invoked and the figurative elements in the third trademark invoked are descriptive. - 10.
-This "a2" element is identically present in the contested Benelux application, be it that the arabic numeral (2) has been changed in the roman numeral (II).
-This minor difference is insufficient to rule out any visual similarity between the marks which are almost identical. - 11.
+- 9. The opponent states that it bases the opposition "among others" on the second right invoked mentioned above, and submits arguments only in relation to that trade mark. - 10.
+The opponent observes that, from a visual point of view, the trademarks invoked are dominated by the "a2" element, as the "milk" word is descriptive. - 11.
+This "a2" element is identically present in the contested Benelux application, be it that the Arabic numeral (2) has been changed in the roman numeral (II) and the lower case letter a was changed to the uppercase letter A. These minor differences are insufficient to rule out any visual similarity between the marks which are almost identical, according to the opponent. - 12.
 The opponent points out that roman numerals are a widely recognised numeral system, which has a variety of contemporary uses, including, but not limited to: generational suffixes, hour marks on time pieces, sequels to films and video games, different acts in plays, page numbering of prefaces and introductions of books, chemistry nomenclature, regnal and papal names, grand sporting events such as the summer and winter Olympics.
-Consequently, roman numerals have a clear and established meaning and will be easily understood by the relevant public as an alternative to arabic numerals. - 12.
+Consequently, roman numerals have a clear and established meaning and will be easily understood by the relevant public as an alternative to Arabic numerals. - 13.
 Therefore, the opponent is of the opinion that the roman numeral "II" will be read and pronounced as "deux" (in French) or "twee" (in Dutch) by the relevant public, as it will be perceived as an alternate way of presenting the number two.
-There is no difference between the pronunciation of roman numerals and arabic numerals.
-Therefore, the opponent concludes that the earlier marks and the later mark are phonetically identical. - 13.
+The Roman numeral II in the contested Benelux application is written in superscript.
+The use of superscript is commonly used for numerals and will thus be associated with its Arabic alternative 2.
+Any other interpretation or reading of the II in the contested Benelux application can thus be ruled out.
+There is no difference between the pronunciation of roman numerals and Arabic numerals.
+Therefore, the opponent concludes that the earlier marks and the later mark are phonetically identical. - 14.
 The opponent finds that the trademarks at hand have no meaning for the public.
-Accordingly, the conceptual comparison can have no influence on the assessment of the similarity of the trademarks at issue and therefore, only the visual and aural comparison should be taken into consideration. - 14.
-According to the opponent, all goods covered by the contested Benelux application are identical or at least highly similar to those for which opponent's trademarks are registered because they either share the same nature or method of use, are interchangeable and, therefore, target the same consumers, which can find them in the same shops or aisles thereof. - 15.
+Accordingly, the conceptual comparison can have no influence on the assessment of the similarity of the trademarks at issue and therefore, only the visual and aural comparison should be taken into consideration. - 15.
+According to the opponent, all goods covered by the contested Benelux application are identical or at least highly similar to those for which opponent's trademarks are registered because they either share the same nature or method of use, are interchangeable and, therefore, target the same consumers, which can find them in the same shops or aisles thereof. - 16.
 Considering the above, the opponent concludes that there exists a likelihood of confusion.
 He therefore asks the Office to reject the contested trademark application and to let the defendant bear the costs of the procedure.